-These two small islands belong to the Ionian Sea and are found 8 km from shore.
-They are very picturesque with many caverns and sulfur springs.
-The capital of Paxos is the picturesque Gaios, which is naturally protected by two islets, Panagia and Agios Nikolaos.
-Other settlements of Paxos are Lakka and Loggos.
+These two small islands belong to the Ionian Sea and are located 8 km from the mainland.
+They are known for their picturesque landscapes, numerous caves, and sulfur springs.
+The capital of Paxos is the charming town of Gaios, which is naturally protected by two islets, Panagia and Agios Nikolaos.
+Other settlements on Paxos include Lakka and Loggos.

-According to Greek mythology, the Paxi were created when the god Poseidon struck with his trident Corfu, cutting off its southern edge and forming the Paxos to house his lover Amphitrite.
-However, he lost his trident.
-The residents of the island that found it made it their emblem.
+According to Greek mythology, the Paxi Islands were created when the god Poseidon struck the southern edge of Corfu with his trident, forming Paxos to serve as a dwelling for his beloved Amphitrite.
+It is said that Poseidon lost his trident during this event, and the islanders who discovered it made it their emblem.

 You can visit the Paxi and Antipaxi islands by taking a boat from Ammoudia or Parga.
 Daily trips are available, providing a convenient way to experience the islands and return.
 These islands are characterized by their unique calcareous landscapes, resembling scenes from another world.
 One of the most famous natural attractions is Tripitos Arch, located on the beach of the same name.
 This stunning beach offers a mesmerizing view from above, with a massive rock formation resembling an arch created by the forces of nature.
 The captivating landscape will leave an indelible impression, unlike anything you’ve seen before.